tinnakornpop/work-portfolio/professional-experience.md

 # Corporate Website Renewal Project
 I also participated in a website renewal project aimed at improving both usability and maintainability.

-The work involved migrating the existing system to Laravel and making several improvements to the user interface.
+The work involved improving the website structure and making several user interface improvements.

 ![sbcs_page](images/sbcs_page.png)